alexvaitsekhovich/invoice-api/README.md

 [here](http://localhost:8092/invoiceprediction/12)

-For the prediction the accumulated values of previous months is used with the formula for the month x:
+For the classical prediction the accumulated values of previous months is used with the formula for the month x:

 *A(x) = αM(x) + (1 − α)A(x-1) with α=0.2*

+If the corresponding month is available in the previous years, also a seasonal prediction will be calculated, based on the relation of the invoice amount in this month to the average invoice amount of the year.
+Then the predicted relation for this year will be calculated with the same formula, but higher smoothing value.

 #### How to use own data: